 Feeling unable to express yourself may make you feel vulnerable, but it’s important to know that independent support called Advocacy is available to help you make yourself heard.
 Advocacies offer support and guidance to help you communicate with others so that your views are heard and your rights are upheld.

-An advocate can assist you by giving you access to information to make informed decisions, giving you confidence to make these decisions, assisting you to secure your rights and obtain services or further support.
+An advocate can assist you by giving you access to information to make informed decisions, giving you the confidence to make these decisions, assisting you to secure your rights and obtain services or further support.
 Advocates and advocacy schemes work in partnership with the people they support to promote social inclusion, equality and social justice.

 Advocates are independent and not connected to care providers.

 - Help you to discover and explore what your options are

 - Provide information to help you make your own informed decision

 - Put you in contact with relevant parties

 - Contact relevant parties on your behalf and represent you

 - Provide emotional support